eoinkelly/ember-runloop-handbook/README.md

 parsing the HTML) is complete.
 This is significant for Javascript because it does most of its setup work in response to this event.

-Javascript is lazy but well perpared!
+Javascript is lazy but well prepared!
 During the _setup phase_, Javascript prepared its work space (or _mise en place_ if you prefer) - it created the objects it would now need to respond to orders (events) from the browser and also told the browser in detail what events it cares about e.g.